FareHarbor/fareharbor-docs/external-api/endpoints.md

           "headline": "Epic Jet Ski Tour",
+          "description": "See Honolulu from a jet ski!", "description_safe_html": "\u003cp\u003eSee Honolulu from a jet ski!\u003c\/p\u003e", "description_text": "See Honolulu from a jet ski!", "description_bullets": [
+            "Located just 5 minutes from Waikiki.",
+            "Transportation included."
+          ],
-          "description": "See Honolulu from a jet ski!", "description_safe_html": "\u003cp\u003eSee Honolulu from a jet ski!\u003c\/p\u003e", "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "cancellation_policy_safe_html": "\u003cp\u003eA full refund will be issued if notice is given at least 24 hours before start time.\u003c\/p\u003e", "location": "Honolulu, HI",
+          "cancellation_policy": "A full refund will be issued if notice is given at least 24 hours before start time.", "cancellation_policy_safe_html": "\u003cp\u003eA full refund will be issued if notice is given at least 24 hours before start time.\u003c\/p\u003e", "location": "Honolulu, HI",